-San Diego Coastkeeperʼs range of volunteer programs reflect our belief that we all have a right to live in a clean and healthy environment, and we all have a responsibility to help keep it that way.
+San Diego Coastkeeperʼs range of volunteer programs reflect our belief that we all have the right to live in a clean, healthy environment, and we all have a responsibility to help keep it that way.
 An important part of our mission is providing a means through which community members like yourself can have a meaningful and effective impact on the health of San Diegoʼs fishable, swimmable and drinkable waters.
 We canʼt save San Diegoʼs coastal waters without you.

 Water Quality Monitoring

-Coastkeeper’s Water Quality Monitoring Program creates a pathway for residents to get involved and learn the science tools they need to understand their watersheds and directly influence local resource management.
+Coastkeeperʼs Water Quality Monitoring Program creates a pathway for residents to learn the scientific tools they need to understand their local watersheds and directly influence local resource management.
 Teams of trained volunteers meet once a month to head to sites along nine of San Diegoʼs eleven watersheds and collect water samples that we analyze in our water quality laboratory.
-We use the data collected in these sessions as a powerful tool – it fills the gaps created by limited governering agency resources and to track sources of pollution.
-New water quality volunteers must attend a training session to get qualified to participate.
+We use the data collected in these sessions as a powerful tool that fills the gaps created by limited governering agency resources and to track sources of pollution.
+New water quality monitor volunteers must attend a training session to get qualified to participate.
 For current and upcoming opportunities, visit our volunteer opportunities, and check out the 2016 water quality monitoring schedule.

 Slideshow photo credits include Surfrider.